 During the investigation so far, five online casino operators have surrendered their gambling licence, meaning they’re no longer able to offer their gambling services to customers in the UK.
 These new penalties form part of around £14m worth of penalties that have been handed out to online gambling companies since November 2018.

 Raising Standards in the Casino Industry

 The executive director of UKGC, Richard Watson, has made it clear that the UKGC is working hard to raise standards in the gambling industry.
-With a focus on making sure that the industry is not used by criminals who are interested in using it for money laundering purposes, as well as aiming to improve safety standards for people who partake in gambling online.
+With a focus on making sure that the industry is not used by criminals who are interested in using it for money laundering purposes, as well as aiming to improve safety standards for people who partake in gambling online or play horse betting.

 The editor of the no deposit casino site, Spinbonus.com says, It’s now considered necessary for online gambling companies to ask the right questions of customers when they sign up and use their services.
 Part of this is to ensure that money laundering criminals are not able to slip through the net and exploit the online gambling sector.
 At the same time, it’s important that they ask questions that help them understand their customers so they can be protected and safeguarded better.
 Pokies online nz is takes things very seriously.

 The Social Responsibility code put in place by the UKGC is there to ensure that customers with gambling problems can be spotted and helped.
 A lot of the problems that were found in these investigations relate to online gambling companies failing to comply with that code, and provision 3.4.1, in particular.